astropy/astroquery/docs/cadc/cadc.rst

 2. Authenticated access
 ---------------------------

-Authenticated users are able to access to TAP+ capabilities (shared tables, persistent jobs, etc.)
+Some capabilities (shared tables, persistent jobs, etc.) are only available to authenticated users.

+One authentication option is to instantiate the ``Cadc`` class with a pre-existing, ``pyvo.auth.authsession.AuthSession`` or ``requests.Session`` object that contains the necessary credentials.
+Note that the session will be used for all the service interaction.
+The former session attempts to pair the credentials with the auth methods in the service capabilities while the latter sends the credentials with all requests.

-In order to authenticate a user, ``login`` methods must be called.
-After a successful authentication, the user will be authenticated until ``logout`` method is called.
+The second option is to use the ``login`` methods must be called.

+After a successful authentication, user credentials will be used until the ``logout`` method is called.

 All previous methods (``get_tables``, ``get_table``, ``run_query``) explained for
 non authenticated users are applicable for authenticated ones.